Ypertex/blog/content/articles/trust-your-team/index.md

 {{<figure src="b35e0821-086b-4aed-ab27-8c6dc2e6df4e" cite="[Jp Valery](https://unsplash.com/photos/9BatP4ovW2I)">}}Not caring for people in your charge is like setting cash on fire: You'll loose value.{{</figure>}}

-Caring about people and giving them the freedom to solve their daily issues and thus to get in the best position to be successful long term, is the smart investment here---and it's not even close.
+Caring about people and giving them the freedom to solve their daily issues and thus to get in the best position to be successful long-term, is the smart investment here.
+It's not even close.
 And don't forget: *You're* the investor in all of this and we're talking about *your* investment!

 ---